Parth Hospital

 rTMS, in addition to medicines, can bring significant symptom improvement, very quickly.

+Many patients with schizophrenia experience auditory hallucinations.
 25% of patients with schizophrenia have treatment resistant hallucinations. rTMS targeted over the auditory cortex has the potential to significantly reduce the occurrence of voices.
+Also, rTMS can be used to improve motivation, mood and memory of patients with schizophrenia.

 Post-Stroke depression is very common in patients who have suffered a stroke recently.
 A course of rTMS, using the same depression protocol, can significantly reduce the severity of depression and improve functioning.